 And, in closing, here is a transitional kitchen designed by Ellen Gilday Witts.
 This look was developed for a kitchen addition project in Chevy Chase Maryland:

 A transitional kitchen design style in Chevy Chase, Maryland

 Bringing It All Together

-Note the simplicity of the Shaker style cabinets.
-Minimalist but not severely so.
+In the image above, note the simplicity of the Shaker style cabinets.
+Spare but not severely so.
 The "furniture" look of the lathe turned legs at the island points to the more decorative traditional kitchen style.
-The color scheme is shades of gray for cabinets, walls and trim.
+The minimalist color scheme is shades of gray for cabinets, walls and trim.
 That might be perceived as a contemporary touch.
-There is a crown molding finishing the tops of the wall cabinets, but it is fairly sleek and low key compared to the crown you see in the first photo above.
+There is a crown molding finishing the tops of the wall cabinets, but it is fairly sleek and low key compared to the crown you see in the traditional style kitchen design (first photo above).
 Also, note the 8-panel divided light windows that look out to the yard.
 Definitely a traditional detail.

-This could have turned out visually confusing.
+This could have turned out to be visually confusing.
 Instead, it is remarkable.
 The interior designer's sensibility and tasteful arrangement of the space brings it all tastefully together.